About the Office

 The coroner’s report stated that, in its initial findings, her office had incorrectly attributed Delilah’s death to ligature strangulation.
 Instead, the physical evidence, the absence of defensive wounds, a history of suicide attempts, abuse of illegal drugs, and suicide notes were “suggestive of suicide.”
 The coroner also discovered a depression on Delilah’s left knee, which indicated that Delilah was likely leaning on or against a hard surface at the time of her death, quite possibly the chair found near her body.
 The chair would have borne some of Delilah’s weight, thereby challenging the State’s theory of how much weight the nail(s) could have held.

-Despite the recantation of the coroner, the corrected cause and manner of Delilah’s death, Delilah’s suicide notes and three previously documented suicide attempts, Tim remains in prison, convicted of his wife’s murder.
+Despite the recantation of the coroner, the corrected cause and manner of Delilah’s death, Delilah’s suicide notes and three previously documented suicide attempts, the prosecuting attorney opposed Tim’s efforts to obtain a new trial for more than five years.

-On Feb.
-11, 2016, the Ohio Court of Appeals for the Tenth District unanimously held that the trial court must consider the new evidence.
-A hearing on Tim's motion for new trial and petition for post-conviction relief will take place in the Franklin County Court of Common Pleas June 6-7, 2017.
+However, on February 11, 2016, the Ohio Court of Appeals for the Tenth District unanimously held that the trial court must consider the new evidence at a hearing, and a hearing was subsequently set

 Samaisha Benson’s father dropped her off at childcare provider Kim Hoover-Moore’s home on November 29, 2002.
 The nine-month old was sleeping when she arrived, and was later tired and fussy.
 Kim put Samaisha down to sleep and when she went to wake and feed her, Samaisha could not hold her head up and was having trouble breathing.
 Kim called 911, and while she was on the phone with the dispatcher, attempted CPR.